Wedding Party

 The Modern Mother of the Bride: An Overview

 Gone are the days when the MOB was relegated to the background in a beige shift dress.
 In the 2025 and 2026 wedding seasons, the role is defined by proactive support and logistical savvy.
-While couples are marrying later and taking on more of the planning themselves—handling about 80% of the tasks—the "logistical heavy lifting" still frequently falls to the mother.
+While couples are marrying later and taking on most of the planning themselves, the "logistical heavy lifting" still frequently falls to the mother.

-Research shows the average MOB spends roughly 18 full days’ worth of time assisting with the engagement and wedding preparations.
-This is three times the commitment of the average groom!
+Many MOBs spend the equivalent of several full weeks’ worth of time assisting with the engagement and wedding preparations—often far more than the average groom.
 To navigate this marathon, you need to know exactly where your energy is best spent.

 Pre-Wedding Duties: The Countdown Begins